 A phlebotomy certification program prepares you to sit for a national board-certifying exam for phlebotomy.
 Generally, passing a national phlebotomy exam earns you the title of certified phlebotomy technician or licensed phlebotomy technician.

 We compiled this review of phlebotomy certification courses by thoroughly researching and vetting educational institutions based on factors such as structure, size, background, student support, accreditation, admission requirements, and tuition costs.
-Specific to phlebotomy, we reviewed program length, depth of coverage, faculty and staff profiles, student success rate, and more.
+We reviewed program length, depth of coverage, faculty and staff profiles, student success rate, and more specific to phlebotomy.

-Finally, we interacted with customer support from individual certification agencies and educational institutions to understand what the admissions and certification processes are like for students.
+Finally, we interacted with customer support from individual certification agencies and educational institutions to understand the admissions and certification processes for students.

 All of our choices offer affordable and robust curriculums from accredited schools, extras such as job placement, and hands-on training in both in-person and online formats.